AshishGhosh05/AtilQ-Hospitality-Domain-/README.md

 For hopitality industry

-Weekday - Sunday to Thrusday
+Weekday - Sunday to Thursday
-Weekends- Friday to Saterday
+Weekends- Friday to Saturday.